 North Street – White Oak’s lands off North Street were acquired in the 1980s as land which had became town land by tax default.
 Today they function as an extension of the Trout Brook Conservation Area, which is owned by the town.
 The new White Oak trail traverses these lands, and is a great way to start exploring the wild areas of Holden.
 It begins on the eastern side of North Street, loops around to the north and west, and emerges 5 miles later at the North St. parking lot.
 It connects with the trail system in Trout Brook.

-Chapin Road – In 2004 the late Harold Henrickson gave us the balance of his 11 acre parcel, reserving a small area around the house which he subsequently sold.
-Part wooded and part open field, the parcel contains an extensive wooded wetland which continues along the northern boundary.
-It is open to the public, but White Oak should be contacted before visiting, since at present it is being treated as a wild life preserve.
+Chapin Road – In 2004, the late Harold Henrickson gave us the balance of his 11-acre parcel, reserving a small area around the house, which he subsequently sold.
+Part wooded and part open field, the parcel contains an extensive wooded wetland that continues along the northern boundary.
+It is open to the public, but White Oak should be contacted before visiting, since at present it is being treated as a wildlife preserve.

-Worcester Line – Camp Kinnywood, formerly operated by Girls, Inc, has been placed into permanant restriction.
-Owned by the Greater Worcester Land Trust, it is open to the public for hiking, Accessible from Dawson Road in Worcester.
+Worcester Line – Camp Kinneywood, formerly operated by Girls, Inc, has been placed into permanent restriction.
+Owned by the Greater Worcester Land Trust, it is open to the public for hiking.
+It is accessible from Dawson Road in Worcester.

 Holbrook Forest – Fisher Road.

 Zwiep Lot – This is a 7-acre parcel of mostly wetland, donated by Mr. & Mrs. Donald Zwiep, and is located near Ann Street and Pilgrim Drive in the Birchwood area of Holden.
 A neighborhood group of members has been active in cleaning up this parcel, and a trail is planned.